GrechHerald/grechherald-eft-extras/README.md

 - CAR-15 and M4 handguards that allow M-LOK grips and 4.1 inch rails on them (very tactical)

 Credits to Darsu, Stan_Jacobs, Arctic, 1Cento, Gunsmith Reloaded for some of the code
-# YOU MAY NOT USE THIS PACK FOR COMMERCIAL PURPOSES